Yo-kai Watch Busters 2: Secret of the Legendary Treasure Bambalaya: Plot

+Characters

 Development and release

 Busters 2 was developed and published by the Japanese company Level-5, who had also developed and published all other installments in the Yo-kai Watch series.

 Busters 2 was first announced by Level-5 in the August 2017 issue of CoroCoro Comics.
 Level-5 later announced further details in the September issue of CoroCoro and showcased the game's gameplay later the same month in a Japanese Nintendo Direct.
 A trailer for the game was later uploaded to Level-5's official YouTube channel, which showcased further gameplay and some of the Yo-kai that would be debuting in the game.

 The game was scheduled for release on December 7, 2017; however, it was delayed to December 16.
 Each of the game's versions included a physical Yo-kai Medal.
 To promote the game's release, Level-5 held an event in the Japanese version of Yo-kai Watch: Wibble Wobble, which included a world themed around Busters 2.
 The game's initial release featured numerous bugs, which caused Level-5 to release multiple patches.